IVainqueur/simple-api-client/README.md

 - **Real-time Preview**: See your changes instantly
 - **Zero Config**: Start testing APIs immediately

+## 🌟 Support the Project

+If you find Simple API Client useful, consider:

+- **⭐ Star the Project**: Your star on [GitHub](https://github.com/IVainqueur/simple-api-client) helps others discover the project
+- **☕ Buy Me a Coffee**: Support development with a [small donation](https://www.buymeacoffee.com/ivainqueur)

+Your support helps keep this project active and growing!

 ## Contributing

 Love Simple API Client?
 Contributions are welcome!
 Feel free to submit a Pull Request.